Exporting Dystopia: China's Social Credit System (SCS) in the West - CBC News

 In accordance with Islamic etiquette, all prophet names should be followed with 'Peace Be Upon Him (PBUH)'.
 This is omitted to minimise text.

 DISCLAIMER: All website content is for general information and educational purposes only and available in the public domain.
 Whilst all information comes from sources believed to be reliable, this cannot be guaranteed.
 External links are provided as a convenience and for informational purposes only.
 They do not constitute endorsement or approval for any products, services or comments by organizations or individuals.
-External links text may be edited to improve internal site and keyword search options.
+Title and Text links may be edited for external SEO, internal site and keyword search purposes.
 We bear no responsibility for the accuracy, legality, or content found on any external website or its subsequent links.
-Unless indicated, all images and content is licensed under a Creative Commons Attribution License distributed by Wikipedia, Wikimedia Commons, Pixabay, Pxhere, Pexels, Unsplash or Flickr.
+Unless indicated, all images and content is licensed under a Creative Commons Attribution License distributed by Wikipedia, Wikimedia Commons, Pixabay, Pxhere, Pexels, Unsplash, Flickr and others.
 All Torah, Psalms, Old and New Testament Bible quotes are from the King James Version (KJV) Holy Bible in the public domain.
 All Quran quotes are from Taqi-ud-Din al-Hilali/Muhsin Khan English Quran translation.
-You are invited to always conduct your own research.
-If you spot any mistake, error or omission of information, contact us so we can correct it.